Get Your Exclusive First Look At Netflix's blackAF

 Advertisement

-The Netflix original will star Barris as himself, a successful screenwriter and director navigating the glitz and glam of Beverly Hills. #blackAF is his life story, but fictionalized; Rashida Jones stars as his wife Joya, the grounding force to Barris’ sometimes neurotic but ever-creative temperament.
-Together, the couple raises sis rambunctious children to be Black (and proud) in the Hollywood Hills.
+The Netflix original will star Barris as himself, a successful screenwriter and director navigating the glitz and glam of Beverly Hills. #blackAF is his life story, but fictionalised; Rashida Jones stars as his wife Joya, the grounding force to Barris’ sometimes neurotic but ever-creative temperament.
+Together, the couple raise their rambunctious children to be Black (and proud) in the Hollywood Hills.

 Just says ahead of the series' world premiere, Netflix is offering an exclusive first look into the eventful lives of the Barris family right here on Refinery29:

-The series, originally titled Black Excellence, is meant to provide one contextual representation of Black family life.
-Like many of the recent works in Barris' extensive filmography, #blackAF aims to to put Blackness at the forefront of the narrative, normalizing it amidst a landscape still dominated by white storytelling.
+The series, originally titled Black Excellence, is meant to provide one contextual representation of black family life.
+Like many of the recent works in Barris' extensive filmography, #blackAF aims to to put blackness at the forefront of the narrative, normalising it amidst a landscape still dominated by white storytelling.

 As explained in the featurette, Barris' purpose in the creation of #blackAF is clear: starting a dialogue.
 "If it can make people see things and ask questions and be more comfortable with things than they were before they watched [the show], and it makes them closer to one more person or one more concept...then I feel like, in some aspects, [#blackAF] inches us a little bit closer to being better than we were before."